2003 Estonian parliamentary election: Campaign

+Opinion polls

+Poll results are listed in the table below in reverse chronological order, showing the most recent first.
+The highest percentage figure in each poll is displayed in bold, and the background shaded in the leading party's color.
+In the instance that there is a tie, then no figure is shaded.

 Results

 The results saw the Centre Party win the most votes but they were only 0.8% ahead of the new Res Publica party.
 As a result, both parties won 28 seats, which was a disappointment for the Centre Party who had expected to win the most seats.
 Altogether the right of centre parties won 60 seats, compared to only 41 for the left wing, and so were expected to form the next government.
 Voter turnout was higher than expected at 58%.
 The Russian minority parties lost representation in parliament, with most of such voter switching to Estonian parties of the left (Estonian Centre Party) or some to the non-nationalist right (Reform Party).

 Aftermath

 Both the Centre and Res Publica parties said that they should get the chance to try and form the next government, while ruling out any deal between themselves.
 President Rüütel had to decide who he should nominate as Prime Minister and therefore be given the first chance at forming a government.
 On the 2 April he invited the leader of the Res Publica party, Juhan Parts to form a government and after negotiations a coalition government composed of Res Publica, the Reform Party and the People's Union of Estonia was formed on the 10 April.
+The government has also been referred to as the Harmony coalition.